web3/web3.js/docs/web3-eth.rst

     web3.eth.estimateGas(callObject [, callback])

-Executes a message call or transaction, which is directly executed in the VM of the node, but never mined into the blockchain and returns the amount of the gas used.
+Executes a message call or transaction and returns the amount of the gas used.

 ----------
 Parameters
 ----------

-See :ref:`web3.eth.sendTransaction <eth-sendtransaction>`, except that all properties are optional.
+1. ``Object`` - A transaction object see :ref:`web3.eth.sendTransaction <eth-sendtransaction>`, with the difference that for calls the ``from`` property is optional as well.
+2. ``Function`` - (optional) Optional callback, returns an error object as first parameter and the result as second.

 -------
 Returns
 -------

-``Number`` - the used gas for the simulated call/transaction.
+``Promise`` returns ``Number`` - the used gas for the simulated call/transaction.

 -------
 Example